oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - in selecting dependencies, consider whether they are actively maintained.
 We encountered some problems with dependencies that were not maintained, and as a result were not updated to use newer versions of the underlying React platform, leading to multiple incompatible versions.
 The exhortation to keep dependencies up-to-date applies also to indirect dependencies (which depends on other developers).

+- consider also that the code you create may become a dependency for some other "downstream" application.
+Sustainability of any such downstream application can be improved if your code always has a release that is up-to-date with respect to changes in its own dependencies.
+This allows any downstream application to use the latest versions of dependencies, mitigating one aspect of the so-called "dependency hell" problem where multiple (and potentially incompatible) versions of the same dependency are included.
+(Note that this primarily facilitates new application developments, and does not necessarily force older applications to be upgraded to use newer versions of the dependencies.)

 - consider how to create a complete snapshot, including all supporting components, of a working version of an application.
 For example, as a Docker image?
 (Bear in mind that for a web based application, there remains a possible dependency on the browser used.)